souffle-lang/souffle-lang.github.io/_docs/index.md

 ---
 Soufflé is a variant of Datalog for tool designers crafting static analyses.
 Soufflé provides the ability to rapid prototype and make deep design space explorations possible.
 Applications include points-to, taint, constant-propagation, and security analyses for large-scale problems.
+Soufflé commenced at [Oracle Labs in Brisbane](https://github.com/oracle/souffle/wiki/Contributors), and was open-sourced in March 2016.

 One of the major challenges in logic programming is scalability.
 Soufflé applies advanced compilation techniques for logic programs over finite domains including semi-naïve evaluation, Futamura Projections, staged-compilation with a new abstract machine, partial evaluation, and automated parallelisation for achieving high performance.